zeek/zeek/scripts/policy/protocols/ssl/validate-certs.zeek.rst

    :Default: ``T``

    Use intermediate CA certificate caching when trying to validate certificates.
-When this is enabled, Bro keeps track of all valid intermediate CA certificates that it has seen in the past.
+When this is enabled, Zeek keeps track of all valid intermediate CA certificates that it has seen in the past.
 When encountering a host certificate that cannot be validated because of missing intermediate CA certificate, the cached list is used